72 Hours in Paris: An Art & Food Itinerary

 Visit the Atelier Brâncusi

-This sculpture gallery is right in front of the Centre Pompidou and is free to visit.
+This sculpture gallery is a minute walk from the Centre Pompidou and is free to visit.
 Brâncusi’s sculptures are absolutely beautiful and are scattered throughout his workshop.
 It’s a total feast for the eyes.

 Grab a crêpe at Breizh Café outpost in Le Marais